pc7/react-sudoku/tasks.md

 'option' elements within a 'select' element are generated from the selectableNumbers prop, allowing the user to select a userValue for the cell from the restricted set of numbers.

-Every time a 'userValue' in the store is updated, a listener is invoked to check whether the number is correct, and if so check for a win.
+Every time a 'userValue' in the store is updated, a listener is invoked to update the possibleUserValues of other cells, and also check whether the userValue is correct, and if so check for a win.

 The number of hidden cells when a new grid is created is obtained from a value specified by a slider 'input' element.